sigurdru/IN4200-High-Performance-Computing-and-Numerical/README.md

-# IN4200-High-Performance-Computing-and-Numerical
+# IN4200-High-Performance Computing
-My work in IN4200 - High-Performance Computing and Numerical Projects fall 2022.
+My work in IN4200 - High-Performance Computing and Numerical Projects spring 2022.